Stress- What is it Doing to Us?

 - Take a walk: clear your mind and take a mental break.
 If your schedule is tight, try using part of your lunch break or taking a walk right before or after work.
 Listening to music or a podcast while walking can also be a great distraction from a racing mind.

-- Yoga: stretching, moving, bending, and breathing deeply.
+- Yoga: stretching, moving, bending, and breathing deep.
 All great ways to relieve a stressed mind and body.
 Focus on clearing your mind and being aware of the amazing capabilities of your body.
 If you are experiencing pain, listen to your body and try a different stretch.

-- Swimming: Swimming is a full-body work-out that is excellent on your joints and easy on injuries.
+- Swimming: swimming is a full-body work-out that is excellent on your joints and easy on injuries.
 It is also excellent for clearing your mind and giving you energy.
 Swimming is particularly appealing in warmer months, but you can swim year-round at many indoor facilities and health clubs.

 Want more ideas for exercises that are good for pain management?
 Read this blog.